 The third group are believers who don't fall away but are worldly.

 Only the fourth bears Fruit.
-They and they alone are those will receive great Rewards and Co-Rule with Jesus in New Jerusalem.
+They and they alone are those who will receive great Rewards and Co-Rule with Jesus in New Jerusalem.
 But there are also Nations of The Saved outside New Jerusalem.

 Luke 18:42 And Jesus said unto him, Receive thy sight: thy faith hath saved thee.